logpacker/go-questions/README.md

 A: b

 ---5/5.txt---
 Q: Arrays are value types.
-In case of arrays as arguments, functions get their copies instead of a reference. isn't it?
+In case of arrays perform as arguments, functions get their copies instead of a reference.
+Don’t they?

 a.
 Yes
 b.
 No